marcodb26/TabMania/README-DEV.md

 * Call `tmConsole.showSearchParserInfo()` on the popup console to see how the search parser interpreted the active query
-  - Works only while the TabMania popup is in search mode
+  - Works only while the TabMania popup is in search mode, and displays info about the active bsTab

 * Call `tmConsole.showBookmarksStats()` on the popup console to see counters from bookmarksManager.